saltyorg/docs/docs/saltbox/backup/settings.md

         pass: # (2)!
     ```

-    1. Username used for the restore service.
+    1. Username used for the OPTIONAL restore service.

         Has to be unique across all users of the service.
 Try sticking with a url for the server `box.domain.tld` unique to each server for something easily remembered.

         Usernames are hashed before requests are sent to the restore service.

-    2. Password used encrypt/decrypt the configuration files.
+    2. Password used encrypt/decrypt the configuration files for the OPTIONAL restore service.

         Only used on the client side in scripts.